Most interesting landmarks of Mexico

-- Hueyatlaco – Puebla.
+- Hueyatlaco archaeological site – Puebla.
 Mysterious find – sophisticated man-made tools in 250,000 years old strata.
 This does not fit with the theory of the habitation of New World which envisages that people here came much later.

 - Rock Paintings of Sierra de San Francisco – Cueva del Batequi, Cueva de la Natividad, Cerro de Santa Marta, Cueva de la Soledad, Cueva de las Flechas, Gruta del Brinco and many others – Baja California Sur.
 One of the most significant collections of prehistoric art in the world.
 Diverse prehistoric rock paintings of high artistic quality and well preserved in the dry climate of Baja California.
 Created in 1100 BC – 1300 AD.

 - Los Guachimontones – Jalisco.
-Remnants of ancient city of Teuchitlan culture, 300 BC – 900 AD.
+Remnants of the ancient city of Teuchitlan culture, 300 BC – 900 AD.
 Characteristic monument – 10 unusual stepped circular pyramids up to 18 m high.

 - El Tajín – Veracruz.
 One of the most important ancient cities of Mesoamerica.
 Flourished in 600 – 1200 AD, inhabited by people of diverse nationality.
-Impressive monuments are Pyramid of the Niches, Building 5 (also a pyramid) and other pyramid shaped temples.
+Impressive monuments are Pyramid of the Niches, Building 5 (also a pyramid) and other pyramid-shaped temples.